 I’m watching the world change from secretly ugly to openly ugly and I don’t like it.

 People have always had flaws.
 There have always been rude, nasty, selfish, ignorant, cruel and abusive people but they used to keep those qualities hidden behind a veneer of socially enforced good manners.

-It was socially unacceptable to laugh at other peoples misfortunes, to bully or abuse people, to steal, lie, manipulate or con others and mean, rude or nasty people tended to be ostracised by society and looked down on.
+It was socially unacceptable to laugh at other peoples misfortunes, to bully or abuse people, to steal, lie, manipulate or con others and mean, rude or nasty people tended to be ostracized by society and looked down on.
 People still did those things and some even made a profit doing them but they didn’t brag about doing them.